 3. Be Resourceful.

-Profitable home stagers are willing to “go-the-extra-mile” for their clients but they also realize they need to be compensated for their home staging expertise and creativity.
+Profitable home stagers are willing to “go-the-extra-mile” for their clients.
+They also realize they need to be compensated for their home staging expertise and creativity.

 Your profitability will also be directly related to how resourceful you are with what you have.

-For example, I spoke with a new home stager last week who was planning on renting a hotel room and bringing in rental furniture to stage it so she could get home staging portfolio photos.
+For example, I spoke with a new home stager last week.
+She planned on renting a hotel room and bringing in rental furniture to stage it so she could get home staging portfolio photos.

 Despite the time, hassle and costs of her idea, at the end of it all she’d have for her home staging portfolio was one room’s worth of before and after photos!